s5k6/shelltalk/README.md

 **Do not use** the historical syntax, `` `…` ``.
 It is considered deprecated, does not nest as nicely, is harder to read, and treats some characters differently.
-But remember to **quote** all occurrences of backtics you want to use, e.g., in printed messages, lest they invoke a command.
+But remember to **quote** all occurrences of backticks you want to use, e.g., in printed messages, lest they invoke a command.